Honu Fairlight 10’9 All-Rounder

 Board Stiffness:

 The Fairlight 10’9 has a shorter, less cluttered looking feature list than other versatility focused all-around options on the market.
-However, there’s still 3 carry handles and space to store a couple dry bags in the 4-point front cargo area as well as space to stow your paddle in the rear bungee.
+However, there are still 2 carry handles and space to store a couple of dry bags in the 4-point front cargo area as well as space to stow your paddle in the rear bungee.

 Included Accessories: